COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 **Joaquin:** Focused on building the archive ingestion pipeline in `backend/src/scanner/parser.py`.
 Implemented path validation, zip handling, and traversal protection, while structuring results through `FileMetadata`, `ParseIssue`, and `ParseResult` dataclasses.
 Added clear error types (`UnsupportedArchiveError`, `CorruptArchiveError`) and a CLI tool in `scripts/parse_archive.py` for testing.
 Updated the `README.md` with setup and usage instructions for the new parser.

 **Jacob:**
+Implemented the Consent Management Module responsible for handling user permissions when interacting with external services such as LLMs.
+Developed core functions to request, record, verify, and withdraw user consent, integrating a detailed privacy notice to inform users about data transmission and storage risks prior to granting permission.
+Added a comprehensive unit test suite with 5 test cases covering positive and negative consent flows, default states, and withdrawal handling.
+Resolved rebase conflicts with main to ensure seamless backend integration and submitted a structured pull request documenting all changes.

 **Vlad:**